xavidelamo/mgci-docs/docs/source/initial_setup.rst

 Once done click OK to close the setting window and return to the main QGIS interface.

 On the righ-hand side of QGIS you should see the processing Toolbox.
-(If it is not visible, from the main meni select View>>panels>>processing toolbox).
+(If it is not visible, from the main menu select View>>panels>>processing toolbox).
 In the processing toolbox if you expand models and R you should see the SDG15.4.2 models and scripts present.
 It is from the toolbox that you will run the tools if you choose to use the SDG_15_4_2_beta toolbox rather than undertaking the manual steps.

 |setup15|